Cornwallis River: History

 The Mi'kmaq of Annapolis Valley First Nation in Cambridge, Nova Scotia, voted unanimously in 2011 to have the name revert to what they consider to be the original, historical Mi'kmaw name for the river, the Jijuktu'kwejk.
 Annapolis Valley First Nations Chief Brian Toney wants the name of the Cornwallis River changed.
 He said band members have to cross it every day and are reminded of Gov. Edward Cornwallis.
 Cornwallis put a bounty on the scalps of natives, including women and children in 1749 during the frontier warfare that followed the founding of Halifax.
 The proposal has led to a debate about renaming and the portrayal of history.
+The provincial government is in the process of considering the request.

 Transportation

 The river was an important early transportation route, connected by a portage trail through the Berwick area to the headwaters of the Annapolis River that was originally established by the Mi'kmaq.
 Coastal schooners used landings and wharves along the river as far as Kentville while larger sailing vessels and later steamships used Port Williams for agricultural and timber exports.
 The Cornwallis Valley Railway, a branch line of the Dominion Atlantic Railway, was named after the river in 1889, when it was built, crossing the river at Kentville.